vitalets/global-cache/README.md

-# parallel-storage
+# @vitalets/global-cache

-> Key-value storage for sharing data between parallel workers.
+> Key-value cache for sharing data between parallel workers.

-With `parallel-storage`, the first worker that requests a value becomes responsible for computing it.
+With global cache, the first worker that requests a value becomes responsible for computing it.
 Others wait until the result is ready — and all workers get the same value.
-The value is cached in memory or on the file system and can be reused by later workers and even across test runs.
+The value is cached in memory or on the file system and reused by later workers and even across test runs.

 ## Index
 <details>